 List of Common Graduate Level Courses

-Students learn about the theories behind chemical abuse and addition.
+Students learn about the theories behind chemical abuse and addiction.
 Courses explore treatment options and help counselors to distinguish appropriate prevention and management options.

 Alcohol and Drug